Managing ADHD at school

 Think you have a student with ADHD in your class?

-There’s a couple of students in your classroom who you find challenging to manage.
+You have a couple of students in your classroom whom you find challenging to manage.

-One is really quiet – she often looks like she’s day-dreaming.
-You’ve caught her out a couple of times because she missed hearing the homework tasks.
-Because of this, she’s actually started to fall behind.
+One is quiet – she often looks like she is daydreaming.
+You have caught her out a few times because she missed hearing the homework tasks.
+Because of this, she has started to fall behind.

-The other is completely the opposite – from the minute he arrives, he’s constantly on the move and talking to others.
-It’s exhausting just watching him.
+The other one is at the opposite end of the scale – from the moment he arrives, he is on the move and constantly talking to others.
+It is exhausting just watching him.

-If your student does have ADHD this means they have to work much harder to control and filter attention, behaviours, emotions that come naturally to others of the same age.
-This is the nature of the "disordered" part.
+If your student does have ADHD, the "disordered" part means they have to work much harder to control and filter attention, behaviours, and emotions that come naturally to others of the same age.
 It commonly results in significant fatigue and an even more profound loss of control by the end of the school day.

 Having ADHD has many benefits, and you want the best for them.
-However, not knowing how to manage certain behaviours can be frustrating - especially when you're managing 30 other students as well.
+However, not knowing how to manage specific behaviours can be frustrating - especially when there are 30 other students.

-One is really quiet – she often looks like she’s day-dreaming.
-You’ve caught her out a couple of times because she missed hearing the homework tasks.
-Because of this, she’s actually started to fall behind.
+One is quiet – she often looks like she is daydreaming.
+You have caught her out a few times because she missed hearing the homework tasks.
+Because of this, she has started to fall behind.

-The other is completely the opposite – from the minute he arrives, he’s constantly on the move and talking to others.
-It’s exhausting just watching him.
+The other one is at the opposite end of the scale – from the moment he arrives, he is on the move and constantly talking to others.
+It is exhausting just watching him.

-If your student does have ADHD this means they have to work much harder to control and filter attention, behaviours, emotions that come naturally to others of the same age.
-This is the nature of the "disordered" part.
+If your student does have ADHD, the "disordered" part means they have to work much harder to control and filter attention, behaviours, and emotions that come naturally to others of the same age.
 It commonly results in significant fatigue and an even more profound loss of control by the end of the school day.

 Having ADHD has many benefits, and you want the best for them.
-However, not knowing how to manage certain behaviours can be frustrating - especially when you're managing 30 other students as well.
+However, not knowing how to manage specific behaviours can be frustrating - especially when there are 30 other students.

 Got some questions?
 Check out our FAQs.